MENTAL HEALTH GUIDE

 Building coping skills

-- Help them calm down by taking deep, slow breaths
+- Helping them to calm down by taking deep, slow breaths

-- Discuss different ways to solve a problem and let the child come up with ideas
+- Discussing different ways to solve a problem and letting the child come up with ideas

-- Help identify healthy ways to deal with anger (draw pictures, play with clay, use their feeling words, run around outside)
+- Helping identify healthy ways to deal with anger (draw pictures, play with clay, use their feeling words, run around outside).

-Try to notice things around you if you feel overwhelmed and use your five senses: name two things that you can see, two things that you can hear, and two things that you can smell.
+Try to notice things around you if you feel overwhelmed.
+Focus on your five senses: name two things that you can see, two things that you can hear and two things that you can smell.

 Take deep breaths to help your body get back to a resting state.
 One way to practice deep breathing is to pretend your belly is a balloon.
 Breathe in and make the balloon bigger, then breathe out and make the balloon shrink.

 Practice using your imagination to think of positive images, such as being in a favorite spot, to help relax and reduce stress.
-An example of guided imagery could be found here by one of our pediatric psychologists: Guided Imagery: Leaves on a Stream.
+See an example here by a CHOC psychologist: Guided Imagery: Leaves on a Stream.

 Pay attention to what you are saying to yourself.
 Ask yourself, “What would I tell my friend if they were in this situation?” or “What’s the worst thing that could happen?
 If the worst thing DID happen, what could I do to handle it?”

 When life is chaotic and unpredictable, it can be difficult to focus on the positive.
-However, there may be small moments in your day where things have gone well or you have experienced a random act of kindness, that you want to allow yourself time to reflect on.
+However, there may be small moments in your day where things have gone well that you can reflect on, like a random act of kindness you witnessed.

 You can call a helpline such as 1-800-273-TALK or Text “HOME” to 741741.
 Call 911 if you are in a crisis or want to hurt yourself.